AztecProtocol/aztec-connect-bridges/README.md

    Use the env variables `SIMULATE_ADMIN=false|true` and `NETWORK=mainnet|devnet|testnet|DONT_CARE` to specify how to run it.
 (Note: DONT_CARE is relevant when deploying to the local devnet, more information on this is outlined below)
    With `SIMULATE_ADMIN=true`, the `listBridge` and `listAsset` helpers will be impersonating an account with access to list, otherwise they are broadcasted.
 See the example scripts from other bridges for inspiration on how to write the scripts.

-7. Using the local devnet takes a few more steps to get up and running.
-This section will guide you through it.
+7. Using the local devnet is the default integration testing environment, it can take a bit of effort to set up but this section will guide you through it!
 If you are a grantee and have received access to the partner testnet you can find details of that in section 8.

    ### Getting the local devnet up and running

-   In the majority of cases you will want to run the local devnet as a mainnet fork, as doing so will allow you to test against mainnet protocols.
+   In the majority of cases you will want to run the local devnet as a mainnet fork, to allow you to test against mainnet protocols.

-   Inside this repo there is a `/local_devnet` folder that contains some required resources.
-The `docker-compose.fork.yml` contains a configuration that will launch a local node (anvil), deploy our contracts and run our sequencer.
+   Inside this repo there is a `/local_devnet` folder that contains the required resources.
+The `docker-compose.fork.yml` contains a compose configuration that will launch:

+   1. A local node (anvil).
+   2. Deploy our contracts.
+   3. Run a local sequencer.

    If you do not have docker installed please follow the instructions [here](https://docs.docker.com/compose/).

-   To run the devnet run the following commands.
+   To run the devnet please execute the following commands.

    > Note: A more in-depth overview of the local devnet can be found over at our [documentation](https://docs.aztec.network/developers/local-devnet).